verdaccio/verdaccio/website/blog/2021-04-14-verdaccio-5-migration-guide.md

 - It uses emotion and `<styles>` are generated on runtime by JS.
 - Fonts now depends of your system, by default define a set of the most common ones.

-## Web new properties for dynamic template
+## Web new properties for dynamic template {#web-new-properties-for-dynamic-template}

 The new set of properties are made in order allow inject _html_ and _JavaScript_ scripts within the template.
 This might be useful for scenarios like Google Analytics scripts or custom html in any part of the body.